Skip to content

 How to build your own Claude Code skill

 Community skills are generic by necessity.
 The skills that changed how we work are the ones encoding our conventions.
-Here's the full build process — it's shorter than most READMEs.
+Here's the full process for how to build a Claude skill — it's shorter than most READMEs.

 Step 1: create the folder.